jpignata/blog/articles/multicast-in-ruby.md

 to the complexities involved in sharing this subscription state between neighboring external networks and the lack of incentive for ISPs to support it.
-You probably don't use multicast directly day-to-day, but if you're using a MacOS or Linux system it's likely to be a member of a couple of multicast groups by default.
+You probably don't use multicast directly day-to-day, but if you're using a Mac OS or Linux system it's likely to be a member of a couple of multicast groups by default.

 ```text